Homosexuality in the New Testament: Arguments for a reference to homosexual behaviour

 Lexical evidence from Greek texts indicates the word was used to refer to the passive partner in a male homosexual act.
 For example, Malick (op cit) writes that a significant expression of this usage is found in a letter from Demophon, a wealthy Egyptian, to Ptolemaeus, a police official, concerning needed provisions for a coming festival.
 According to Ukleja, "a strong possible translation of both malakos (and arsenokoitēs) is the morally loose (effeminate) who allow themselves to be used homosexually and the person who is a practicing homosexual."
 Ukleja cites a number of classical Greek sources in support his assertion.

 The meaning of the word is not confined to male prostitutes.
 According to Malick (op cit), when malakos is employed in reference to sexual relationships of men with men, it is not a technical term for male call-boys in a pederastic setting.
 The term may mean effeminate with respect to boys or men who take the role of a woman in homosexual relationships.
 Nor is the meaning of the word confined to sexually exploited males.

-Standard Greek lexicons and dictionaries understand this word as a reference to the passive partner in a male homosexual act.The vice catalog of 1 Cor 6:9 mentions the μαλακοί, soft people / weaklings, as reprehensible examples of passive homosexuality (cf. Rom 1:27; Lev 20:13; Ep.
-Arist.
-152; Sib.
-Or.
-3:184ff., 584ff.; see Billerbeck III, 70; H. Conzelmann, 1 Cor [Hermeneia] ad loc. [bibliography]).', Balz & Schneider, 'Exegetical Dictionary of the New Testament', volume 2, p.
-381 (1990).'88.281 μαλακόςb, οῦ m: the passive male partner in homosexual intercourse—'homosexual.'
-For a context of μαλακόςb, see 1 Cor 6:9–10 in 88.280.
-As in Greek, a number of other languages also have entirely distinct terms for the active and passive roles in homosexual intercourse.', Louw & Nida, 'Greek-English lexicon of the New Testament: Based on semantic domains', volume 1, p.
-771-772 (electronic ed. of the 2nd edition 1996).'3120. μαλακός malakós; fem. malakḗ, neut. malakón, adj.
-Soft to the touch, spoken of clothing made of soft materials, fine texture (Matt.
-11:8; Luke 7:25).
-Figuratively it means effeminate or a person who allows himself to be sexually abused contrary to nature.
-Paul, in 1 Cor.
-6:9, joins the malakoí, the effeminate, with arsenokoítai (733), homosexuals, Sodomites.', Zodhiates, 'The Complete Word Study Dictionary: New Testament' (electronic ed.
-2000).
+Standard Greek lexicons and dictionaries understand this word as a reference to the passive partner in a male homosexual act.
 Most scholars think it means someone wilfully engaged in homosexual relations.

 Some theologians have argued that, when read in historical context, the Jewish Platonist philosopher Philo of Alexandria used the term in reference to temple prostitution.

 According to Roy Ward, malakos was used to describe an item soft to the touch, such as a soft pillow or cloth.
 When used negatively, the term meant faint-hearted, lacking in self-control, weak or morally weak with no link to same-gender sexual behaviour.